amanzi/amanzi/doc/user_guide/capabilities/features.rst

    refinement) or unstructured meshes (including polyhedral elements).
 2. It can internally generate a mesh or read a previously generated unstructured mesh in the `Exodus II <http://sourceforge.net/projects/exodusii/>`_ format.
-3. Simulations can be performed 2 and 3 dimensions.
+3. Simulations can be performed in 2 and 3 dimensions.
 4. *Amanzi* can run on a single processor on a laptop or thousands of cores on large supercomputers
 5. Users can specify simulation input to *Amanzi* in a simple